OSI (Open Systems Interconnection) is a reference model for how applications communicate over a network.

 A reference model is a conceptual framework for understanding relationships.
 The purpose of the OSI reference model is to guide vendors and developers so the digital communication products and software programs they create can interoperate, and to facilitate a clear framework that describes the functions of a networking or telecommunication system.

 Most vendors involved in telecommunications make an attempt to describe their products and services in relation to the OSI model.
-And although useful for guiding discussion and evaluation, OSI is rarely actually implemented, as few network products or standard tools keep all related functions together in well-defined layers as related to the model.
-The TCP/IP protocols, which define the Internet, do not map cleanly to the OSI model.
+And although it is useful for guiding discussion and evaluation, OSI is rarely actually implemented as-is.
+That's because few network products or standard tools keep related functions together in well-defined layers, as is the case in the OSI model.
+The TCP/IP protocol suite, which defines the internet, does not map cleanly to the OSI model.

 The seven Open Systems Interconnection layers are:

 Layer 7: The application layer: Enables the user (human or software) to interact with the application or network whenever the user elects to read messages, transfer files or perform other network-related activities.
 Web browsers and other internet-connected apps, such as Outlook and Skype, use Layer 7 application protocols.

 Layer 6: The presentation layer: Translates or formats data for the application layer based on the semantics or syntax that the application accepts.
 This layer is also able to handle the encryption and decryption that the application layer requires.

 Layer 5: The session layer: Sets up, coordinates and terminates conversations between applications.
 Its services include authentication and reconnection after an interruption.
 This layer determines how long a system will wait for another application to respond.
 Examples of session layer protocols include X.225, AppleTalk and Zone Information Protocol (ZIP).